eclipse/repairnator/doc/main-classes.md

         Specify the file containing a list of projects that the pipeline should deactivate serialization when processing builds from (default:
         ./projects_to_ignore.txt).

-  [--gitrepo]
-        This mode allows to use Repairnator to analyze bugs present in a Git repository.

-  [--gitrepourl <gitRepositoryUrl>]
-        Specify a Git repository URL (only in GIT_REPOSITORY mode).

-  [--gitrepobranch <gitRepositoryBranch>]
-        Specify a branch of the given repository (only in GIT_REPOSITORY mode) - (default: master branch).

-  [--gitrepoidcommit <gitRepositoryIdCommit>]
-        Specify the commit id of the given repository (only in GIT_REPOSITORY mode).

-  [--gitrepofirstcommit]
-        Decides whether to clone the first commit of the specified branch (only in GIT_REPOSITORY mode).

 The environment variable M2_HOME should be set and refer to the path of your Maven home installation.
 To use Nopol, you must add tools.jar in your classpath from your installed JDK.